Matrices and Linear Algebra

 • Applications of integrals to analytical continuation of functions

 Advanced Design & Tech is a one-term, process-to-production course designed to prepare students for 2 public performances at Beaver.
 The course begins by focusing on script analysis and design, and then students work as theater technicians and designers to bring the play to fruition with the Advanced Theater Acting and Advanced Costume Design classes.
 Technical theater roles encompass areas such as stage management, set, light, and sound design as well as technical direction and engineering.
 Students entering this class should be highly motivated and interested in an intense and exciting experience that requires a great deal of commitment.
+This course involves two weeks of rehearsal outside of the regular school day at the end of the process so that the play can be performed in its entirety while adding technical elements and costumes.
 Recent productions include She Kills Monsters and Humpty Dumpty.
 One Term Course: Winter Term Prerequisites: Design & Tech Studio or permission of the instructor.
-Open to Grade Levels: 11 and 12

 Engineering Applications – Robotics

 Robots are all around us, in the deepest oceans, tallest volcanoes, and beyond into outer space.
 This dynamic course delves into the practical and transformative applications of robotics, and is designed to provide students with hands-on experience, technical skills, and a comprehensive understanding of how robotics integrates different engineering fields.
-Students will explore the intersection of engineering and robotics, uncovering the innovative ways in which robotic technologies are applied across different industries.
-Through a combination of theoretical insights, practical demonstrations, and project-based learning, participants will gain the expertise necessary to leverage robotics in solving complex engineering challenges.
-Prerequisites: Any Physics Applications or departmental permission.
-Open to 10th, 11th, and 12th grade students.
+Students explore the intersection of engineering and robotics, uncovering the innovative ways in which robotic technologies are applied across different industries.
+Through a combination of theoretical insights, practical demonstrations, and project-based learning, participants gain the expertise necessary to leverage robotics in solving complex engineering challenges.
+Do not take this course if you plan to attend NuVu.
+Prerequisites: Physics Applications: Engineering or departmental permission.

 Foundations for Algebraic Reasoning